 Yet our goal is to increase the number of customers who continue to use your product month after month.

-Before starting to analyze customer retention, you first need to understand what customer success looks like for your users using your product.
+Before starting to measure customer retention, you first need to understand what customer success looks like for your users using your product.

 Let’s learn how to prepare proper data sets for accurate retention analysis.